BusLogic: Foundation (1988–1993)

 BusLogic was founded as BusTek, Inc., in Santa Clara, California, in 1988 by Jesse Chen and Peter H. Harvey.
 Prior to founding BusTek, both Chen and Harvey had worked at Scientific Micro Systems (SMS), a Silicon Valley–based semiconductor fab that produced microprocessors and other integrated circuits.
 After leaving SMS, the duo founded BusTek with US$40,000 in start-up capital.

 Under BusTek, the first product that Chen and Harvey designed was a DMA controller for desktop computers.
 Initially developed independently, the controller soon gained the interest of NCR Corporation, who devised a contract with BusTek to manufacture and market the chip under their Microelectronics division.
 NCR introduced the controller in late 1989 as the 86C05.
 It supported multiple desktop bus technologies, including Micro Channel, NuBus, ISA, and EISA.
-The 86C05 was ultimately co-designed between the two companies, with BusTek supplying the core design and BIOS, while NCR Microelectronics provided their own tweaks.
+The 86C05 was ultimately co-designed between the two companies, with BusTek supplying the core design and BIOS, while NCR Microelectronics provided its own tweaks.

 In September 1990, BusTek delivered the first bus-mastering SCSI host adapter card for EISA machines, called the BT-742A, which incorporated BusTek's own 80C10 ASIC.
 A SCSI host adapter card with bus mastering was widely anticipated in the burgeoning EISA market, as it was one of the last steps in making EISA systems competitive in terms of both performance and flexibility against IBM's proprietary Micro Channel architecture, which had such SCSI cards since early 1989.
 The BT-742A was a commercial success, BusTek earning $1 million in revenues by the end of 1990.
 The company followed up with the BT-747S/BT-747D and BT-542S/BT-542D in 1991, based on their second-generation 80C20 ASIC.
 All four cards were based on the SCSI-2 standard; the BT-747 series comprise Fast SCSI adapter cards for the PC/AT and compatibles, while the BT-542D series comprise Wide SCSI adapter cards for EISA systems.
 The S and D suffixes denote single-ended and differential SCSI interfaces, respectively.
 By the end of 1991, BusTek earned $10 million in revenue.